Some of the best cloud-based hosted Kubernetes to deploy and manage application containers.

 - Options to upgrade to the latest version of Kubernetes

 The best way to experience the platform is by trying, so go ahead and see how it works to see if it satisfies your Kubernetes requirement.

 You read it right, in minutes.
 I tried creating a cluster, and it was ready in less than 10 minutes.

 And it’s affordable.
 You can get it started from as low as $10 per month.
 Let’s talk about some of the features.

-- Configuration guide – its relatively new technology, and you may not be aware of configuring them, so their getting started wizard would be useful guidance.
+- Configuration guide – it’s a relatively new technology, and you may not be aware of configuring them, so their getting started wizard would be helpful guidance.